maheshcode/demoblaze-test-automation/AutomationApproach.md

 The test needs to be designed in a way that it can run in parallel.
 This is important with the growth of the test suites to manage the full execution time.
 By default, playwrights have parallelism at the file level.
 Test data and resources should be in consideration for parallelism.

-Maintaining the automation suite to have a high pass rate will be the challenge and monitoring and fixing on test automation failures continuously will be key to achieving a stable test suite.
+Maintaining the automation suite to have a high pass rate will be a challenge.
+Monitoring and fixing test automation failures continuously will be key to achieving a stable test suite.
 Best practices should be established for automation projects before committing changes to the main development branch to ensure clean code.